misterbisson/bcms/readme.txt

 1. Automatically build an index of headings on a page and create a table of contents to it (with links to anchors on the page)
 1. Embed a list of pages or sub-pages on a page or post

+= Fork me! =

+This plugin is on Github: https://github.com/misterbisson/bcms

 = History =